 Priority 3.
-Aliens who are fugitives or otherwise obstruct immigration controls
+Aliens who are fugitives or otherwise obstruct immigration controls fugitive aliens, in descending priority as follows:5

 In order to ensure the integrity of the removal and immigration adjudication processes, the removal of aliens who are subject to a final order of removal and abscond, fail to depart, or intentionally obstruct immigration controls, shall be a priority.
 These aliens include: